splunk-soar-connectors/dataminrpulse/manual_readme_content.md

 This version of the app includes the following breaking changes that may require updates to existing playbooks:

 - **Removed Action:** The "get related alerts" action has been removed from this version.
+- **Removed Parameter:** The "query" parameter has been removed from asset configuration please update the on poll action accordingly.
 - **Alert Artifacts Enhancement:** Alert artifacts now include all available values from the Alert API response.
 - **Updated CEF Types:** The CEF types for URL artifacts and IP artifacts have been updated.